OkayHughes/open-lab-notebook/src/posts/DA_HOMME/hybrid_coords.md

 Ok so the code assumes that `$$ A_{\textrm{top}} p_0 + \sum \textrm{dp3d} = p_{sv}  $$`.
 Our initialization must satisfy this relation.

+Philosophical interpretation of initialization:
+We initialize UMJS14 based on point-wise hydrostatic pressure at a particular position in the atmosphere.